 The Penola Catholic College community strives to provide a holistic education which meets the needs and develops the gifts of each student.
 Through a relevant and engaging curriculum, we aim to prepare our students to become the global citizens of the future.
 In an ever changing, technologically sophisticated world, we foster the ability to be critically aware and sensitive to local and global issues.
 We value the importance of creating appropriate learning spaces and facilities, and utilizing the latest technologies to enhance the learning environment and opportunities for our staff and students.
-We are a 1:1 Laptop school with all staff and students having their our Laptop/ tablet device.
+We are a 1:1 Laptop school with all staff and students having their own Laptop/ tablet device.

 eLearning has changed our teaching and learning environments and as a college have made a commitment to ensuring that we implement the use of 21st Century technologies in the areas of; Leadership, teaching , learning, assessment and reporting, professional learning, learning spaces and learning communities.
 As a community we are striving to move towards becoming transformative in our eLearning practices.

 - Promote learning that is relevant, contemporary, and collaborative.